ppy/osu-wiki/news/2022-05-20-beatmap-spotlights-season-6-spring-2022-high-speed.md

 [SHK - Halloween Party [Juansy's Rain]](https://osu.ppy.sh/beatmapsets/1609415#fruits/3286191), mapped by [Juansy-](https://osu.ppy.sh/users/12588215)

-Though it's either too late or too early into the Halloween you can't deny the fact that this diff on this set is comfortable enough to play either for the casual fruit fan or to the hardcore maniac catch enjoyer.
+Although it may be either *slightly* too late or too early into Halloween, you can't deny the fact that this diff on this set is comfortable enough to play either for the casual fruit fan or to the hardcore maniac catch enjoyer.

-Juansy's Rain in particular is balanced enough to maintain the overall intensity of the difficulty featuring a few empty gaps in between at the beginning and a consistent but yet not relaxing ending.
+Juansy's Rain in particular is balanced enough to maintain the overall intensity of the difficulty, featuring a few empty gaps in between at the beginning and a consistent but yet not relaxing ending.

 Maybe that was spooky enough after all.